Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

 Suppose $C_i$ is a clause in $C_1, \ldots, C_m$.
 By Algorithm \ref{algorithm:refine}, $C_i$ is either a ground flat clause or a compound-term clause.
 Suppose $C_i$ is a ground flat clause.
 This means that a top variable in $Q_{icq}$ pairs a constant in $C_i$.
 By Lemma~\ref{lem:tres_cons}, $C_1, \ldots, C_m$ are ground flat clauses and all negative literals in $Q_{icq}$ are selected.
-Hence, the \textbf{T-Res} resolvent $R$ is a ground flat clause, viz.~an \textsf{LG} clause, and the case of applying the \textbf{T-Trans} rule to $R$ is trivial.
+Hence, the \textbf{T-Res} resolvent $R$ is a ground flat clause, viz., an \textsf{LG} clause, and the case of applying the \textbf{T-Trans} rule to $R$ is trivial.
 Hence, $C_1, \ldots, C_m$ are compound-term clauses.
-We prove 1.--5.~by the following steps.
+We now prove 1.--6.~by in sequential order.